heidi37/cs50-final-project/README.md

 **add-guest.html** - form to add a guest to a brunch, redirects to display **guest-list.html** for the current brunch

-**guest-list.html** - displays the guest list based on the id of the brunch that is passed to it **app.py**
+**guest-list.html** - displays the guest list based on the id of the brunch that is passed to it **app.py**.
+It pulls in dynamically the **dishes-table**.

-**guest-deleted.html** - when a guest is deleted, redirects to a guest page without the last deleted guest.
+**guest-deleted.html** - when a guest is deleted, redirects to a guest page without the last deleted guest and shows a message confirming the guest is deleted

-**success.html** - displays when a guest is successfully added, add this functionality to prevent duplicates on refreshing the page after adding a guest and shows a message confirming the guest is deleted.
+**success.html** - displays when a guest is successfully added, added this functionality to prevent duplicates on refreshing the page after adding a guest.

 **failure.html** - displays if server side validation fails